Walk to Defeat ALS

 Ride to Defeat ALS

-The Ride to Defeat ALS is an annual event held in Wayland, MA at the Longfellow Health Club.
-Cyclists can choose to participate in the 10, 25, 50, or 70 mile course, and motorcyclists can participate in a 25 mile course.
+The Ride to Defeat ALS is an annual event held on September 18, 2022 in Wayland, MA at the Longfellow Health Club.
+Cyclists can choose to participate in the 10, 25, 50, or 70 mile course.
 Ride is our way of raising awareness of ALS and funds for those affected by ALS.
 Ride day concludes with a complimentary lunch, a beer garden for those 21+, live music, and awards.
 You can join as an individual or a team, most people create teams to honor or show support of their loved ones with ALS.

 Third Party Events